stanfordnlp/CoreNLP/index.md

 ## About

-Stanford CoreNLP provides a set of natural language analysis tools.
-It can give the base forms of words, their parts of speech, whether they are names of companies, people, etc., normalize dates, times, and numeric quantities, mark up the structure of sentences in terms of phrases and word dependencies, indicate which noun phrases refer to the same entities, indicate sentiment, extract particular or open-class relations between entity mentions, get quotes people said, etc.
+Stanford CoreNLP provides a set of human language technology analysis tools.
+It can give the base forms of words, their parts of speech, whether they are names of companies, people, etc., normalize dates, times, and numeric quantities, mark up the structure of sentences in terms of phrases and syntactic dependencies, indicate which noun phrases refer to the same entities, indicate sentiment, extract particular or open-class relations between entity mentions, get quotes people said, etc.

 Choose Stanford CoreNLP if you need:

-* An integrated toolkit with a good range of grammatical analysis tools
+* An integrated NLP toolkit with a good range of grammatical analysis tools
 * Fast, reliable analysis of arbitrary texts
 * The overall highest quality text analytics
 * Support for a number of major (human) languages